PORCELAIN VENEERS in Muskegon

 How long will Porcelain Veneers last?

 Generally speaking, the Porcelain Veneers could last twenty years or longer.
 If you are involved in contact sports and don’t wear a sports guard, or if you clench or grind your teeth at night, those factors can affect how long they will last.
 In addition, if you are a smoker and have receded gumline or dink a lot of acidic drinks such as coffee, tea, alcoholic beverages or sodas and don’t rinse out afterwards, it could stain them at the edges and potentially expose them to risk of leakage and decay.
+Often, if we do multiple veneers, especially when in the front of the mouth, we might recommend a night guard to protect the teeth from any clenching or grinding.
+This can help them last much longer.

 How Would I Know if I’m a Candidate for Veneers?